EthanLiu015/DBMS-Home-Products-Inc/README.md

 ### 1. Database Setup
 1. Create a new database in MySQL.
-2. Run the provided SQL schema script to create the necessary tables and seed initial data.
+2. Run the provided SQL schema (`schema.sql`) script to create the necessary tables and seed initial data.
 3. Update the `DatabaseConfig.java` file with your local MySQL database name and port, username, and password:
     ```java
     // in DatabaseConfig.java